-There's no denying that Vancouver is a beautiful city.
-Sitting on the edge of the Pacific Ocean, surrounded by the lush North Shore mountains, it lures visitors from all around the world with its natural beauty and offers lots of fun activities for tourists to enjoy.
-But what happens if you get bored of Stanley Park, or have no interest in the ultra-touristy attractions like Grouse Mountain or the Capilano Suspension Bridge?
-What if you want to step off the tourist trail and really experience Vancouver like a local?
+Sitting on the edge of the Pacific Ocean, surrounded by the lush North Shore mountains, Vancouver lures visitors from all around the world with its natural beauty and offers lots of fun activities for tourists to enjoy.
+But what happens if you want to step off the tourist trail and explore Vancouver off the beaten path?

 Join the locals in a fun event

 Vancouver offers tons of unique and fun events throughout the year for every type of traveller.
 These events are a great way to experience the city's culture and even make some new friends!
 To find out what's happening during your time in the city, check out the Georgia Straight's events page and 604 Now.

 VYVE is a local event organizer which puts on fun and unique events through the year, including Skytrain parties, bike raves, undie runs, street parties and hike raves.
 Their focus is on having fun and building community while keeping the events drug- and alcohol-free.
 You can check out their Facebook page for the latest events.

 Flash Mob Vancouver also organizes occasional events around the city, such as massive pillow fights, Skytrain dance parties, water fights and 'free hugs' days.
 Their Facebook group is a good place to stay up-to-date with what's happening.

 Warm-ish Weather Events - April to September

 • Vancouver's Car Free Days are popular street festivals that happen in the summer along Commercial Drive, Main Street and Denman Street.
 The main focus of the event is to transform a busy city street into a pedestrian-friendly zone, promoting the use of sustainable transportation and offering fun activities, vendors, food trucks and live entertainment.
 FREE